10 Pocket Door Alternatives to Get Away From the Slide

 Curtains are not smell proof, soundproof, or light proof (without heavier blackout curtains).
 So they can not be used in most places to replace doors.
 They are lightweight and tend to lift and wave about in windy rooms.

 Pocket doors are usually installed during the construction or renovation of the home, as the crevice in the wall and the railing on the ceiling need to be pre-installed within the walls.
+Removing pocket doors is as much of a nightmare as installing them.

 They come in a variety of designs and materials, both single and double sided and can be customized to match your walls.
+The one-door-width sized pocket doors are great as types of closet doors as they don't eat up extra space in the room to swing.

 Advantages of Pocket Doors